ryan-manta/box_circle_perception/README.md

 ## Currently Implemented:
 ### Perception Pipeline
 - Handles conversion between ROS Image messages and OpenCV image objects
-- Provides ROS service (/generate_pickpoint) that selects and runs the appropriate detection algorithm based on the desired item input
+- Provides ROS service (/generate_pickpoint) that selects and runs either box or circle detection algorithm based on the item input
-    - TODO: return the [x, y, z] vector of identified item

 ### Box Item Calibrator
-- Provides GUI for extracting a reference image of a new item to be added to pickable box items
+- Provides GUI for extracting the reference image used in box detection
-    - TODO: provide ability to name the object and add object to list of pickable items

 ### Algorithm Calibrator
-- Provides GUI for calibrating the parameters of computer vision algorithms by adjusting a sliding bar with real-time feedback of the algorithm's performance displayed
+- Provides GUI for calibrating the parameters of box/circle detection algorithms by adjusting sliders

 ### Detection Algorithms
-1. Hough circle detection
+1. Hough circle transform for circle detection
-2. SURF/FLANN/RANSAC box detection via feature mapping
+2. Cluster-based SURF feature matching for box detection